bretgeek/VibeJS/README.md

 # VibeJS
 * A small component based JavaScript library to build user interfaces and apps.

+If you are looking for an alternative to bigger libraries like VueJS and React with a much easier learning curve, then VibeJS may just be what you need.

 ## Features
 * Small - currently under 14KB minified.
 * Create self contained components for composing larger components and apps.